JunweiLiang/VERA_Shooter_Localization/README.md

 [Jay D. Aronson](https://www.cmu.edu/dietrich/history/people/faculty/aronson.html),
 [Alexander Hauptmann](https://www.cs.cmu.edu/~alex/)

 You can find more information/try out the shooter localization system at our [Project Page](https://vera.cs.cmu.edu/).
-Also, check out our 3D Reconstruction demo [Project Page](https://vera.cs.cmu.edu/VERA_3D_Reconstruction).
+Also, check out our 3D Reconstruction demo [here](https://vera.cs.cmu.edu/VERA_3D_Reconstruction).

 ## Introduction
 We introduce the Video Event Reconstruction and Analysis (VERA) system, enabled by established machine learning techniques and physics models, that can localize the shooter location only based on a couple of user-generated videos that capture the gunshot sound.